 - 1 cup frozen peas thawed

-Meanwhile, heat oven to 425°F. In a bowl, combine bread crumbs, ¼ cup cheese, 3 tbsp butter and ⅛ tsp salt; set aside.
+- Meanwhile, heat oven to 425°F. In a bowl, combine bread crumbs, ¼ cup cheese, 3 tablespoon butter and ⅛ teaspoon salt; set aside.

-In a medium saucepan, combine 1 tbsp butter, the mushrooms, onion and remaining 1 tsp salt.
+- In a medium saucepan, combine 1 tablespoon butter, the mushrooms, onion and remaining 1 teaspoon salt.
 Cover and cook over medium-high heat 3 min.
 Uncover and cook, stirring, 3 min more; transfer to a bowl.
 Toss in turkey and peas; set aside.